- Degree

 Project Work in Horticulture Research

-This involves working on a part of an ongoing research project and preparing a report in English (the number of working hours and thus the ECTS points achievable will be agreed individually).
+This involves working on a sub-area of an ongoing research project and preparing a report in English (the number of working hours and thus the ECTS points achievable will be agreed individually).

 English-language module offer